 This category acknowledges truly exceptional individual contributions to the profession during 2016.
 Submissions are welcomed from private practitioners, in-house counsel and barristers.
 Judges will be looking for evidence of exceptional performance in any area that makes the chosen lawyer stand out from their peers.

-2016 WINNER: Chris Saul, Slaughter and May
+2017 WINNER: Frances Murphy, Slaughter and May

 The City lost one of its most outstanding and respected corporate lawyers with the passing of Frances Murphy in 2016.
 Remembered not only as an exceptional lawyer but also a caring and dedicated mentor and diversity champion, Murphy took the time to look out for juniors coming through the ranks.

 Allen joins DLA Piper as a consultant in 2017 after making his name as one of the City’s most charismatic deal lawyers of his generation, and latterly as founding and managing partner of Ropes & Gray’s London practice.